gaciksasa/react-task-management/README.md

 The application should now be running at http://localhost:3000.

-### Open the Application

-Open your browser and go to http://localhost:3000 to see the application in action.

 ## Test application

+### `npm test`

 Launches the test runner in the interactive watch mode.

-### `npm test`

 ## Libraries and Tools Used

-React: For building the user interface.
+- **React**: For building the user interface.
 React provides a component-based architecture and efficient rendering.
-TypeScript: For adding static typing to JavaScript, which helps in reducing bugs and improving code quality.
+- **TypeScript**: For adding static typing to JavaScript, which helps in reducing bugs and improving code quality.
-react-beautiful-dnd: For implementing drag-and-drop functionality.
+- **react-beautiful-dnd**: For implementing drag-and-drop functionality.
 It provides a high-level API for making drag-and-drop interactions easy to implement.
-react-icons: For adding icons to the application.
+- **react-icons**: For adding icons to the application.
 It offers a wide range of icons from popular icon libraries.
-Tailwind CSS: For styling the application with utility-first CSS classes, which makes it easier to create responsive designs.
+- **Tailwind CSS**: For styling the application with utility-first CSS classes, which makes it easier to create responsive designs.
-React Hooks: For managing state and side effects in functional components, promoting a cleaner and more modular code structure.
+- **React Hooks**: For managing state and side effects in functional components, promoting a cleaner and more modular code structure.